MobileCoin: Technology overview

-MobileCoin Inc., the entity behind MobileCoin, was founded in 2017 by Joshua Goldbard and Shane Glynn.
-Signal's Moxie Marlinspike assisted as an early technical advisor.
-The coin is intended to be an accessible form of cryptocurrency with a focus on fast transactions.
-In May 2018, MobileCoin secured $29.7 million in a funding round led by Binance Labs, in exchange for 37.5 million tokens.
-The foundation raised $11.35 million in venture funding in March 2021 and $66 million in Series B funding in August 2021.

 Payment and trading

 In-app payments via Signal and Mixin Messenger support MobileCoin for peer-to-peer payments worldwide.
-Cryptocurrency exchanges FTX and Bitfinex list MobileCoin for trading.
+The cryptocurrency exchange BigONE currently lists MobileCoin for trading.

-Criticism
+Criticisms and controversies

+Signal Integration

-The integration of MobileCoin wallets into the popular security messager app Signal received criticism.
+The integration of MobileCoin wallets into the popular security focused messenger app Signal received criticism.
 Security expert Bruce Schneier, who previously praised the app, stated that this would bloat the app and attract unwanted attention from the financial authorities.

+Affiliations with FTX

+MobileCoin began its affiliation with FTX in 2021 after FTX's sister company Alameda Research participated in MobileCoin's Series B investment round.

+In 2021, MobileCoin played a role in the financial collapse of FTX.
+A buyer on the FTX platform purchased a large amount of MobileCoin, artificially driving up the price, and then borrowed against it on FTX.
+The platform had to buy out the trader to protect itself, and survived thanks to a loan from sister company Alameda Research, resulting in a loss as great as $1 billion.